 | Free Shipping for all ‘K’ warehouse orders over $500.00. |

-The ship cost will display when you hit the 'Buy' button, but as you 'Proceed to Checkout' ship cost will not be included.
+The ship cost will display when you hit the 'Buy' button, but orders over $500.00 will have no ship cost on checkout.

 Kalyx (K) warehouse is Frontier Natural Brands in Iowa.
 Products from the K warehouse are 98% in stock.

 The K warehouse ships Fedex or UPS to street addresses, and USPS Priority Mail to PO Boxes, APO/FPO, and Canada.
 You will be given the Express option on checkout.

 You will get the tracking number as shipment confirmation to your email.